Bosutinib

 High blood pressure

-Tell your doctor or nurse if you have ever had any problems with your blood pressure.
-Your nurse will check it regularly during your treatment.
+This treatment may cause high blood pressure.
+Tell your doctor, nurse or pharmacist if you have ever had any problems with your blood pressure.
+They will check your blood pressure regularly during treatment.
 Let them know if you have any headaches.

 Blood clot risk